© NASA/Hubble Space Telescope

 Finding Mars

 Mars's distance from the Sun doesn't affect its appearance.
-From Cambridge, at the moment of aphelion it will not be readily observable since it will be very close to the Sun, at a separation of only 7° from it.
+From Fairfield, at the moment of aphelion it will not be readily observable since it will be very close to the Sun, at a separation of only 7° from it.

 Begin typing the name of a town near to you, and then select the town from the list of options which appear below.